 Meta-Markets is a stock market for social media profiles.

-Users on social media platforms upload content, collect responses, build their social graph and an activity feed by following or unfollowing other users.
-The platform owners capture value of these network effects through control of data, they monetize user activity by selling access to third parties and advertisers.
+Users on social media platforms upload content, collect responses, build their social graph and the resulting activity feed by following or unfollowing users.
+The platform owners capture value of these network effects through control of data, they monetize users’ activity data by selling access to third parties and advertisers.
 Whereas, the majority of users are not well informed about the extend of value they generate on a social media platform.
 Meta-Markets raises the following questions: As users of social media platforms, what monetary value we create for the platform?
 How might the users benefit from the extend of the value they generated?